 In academia a wide-ranging discussion about open access is weakening academic journals' monopoly on profiting from publishing research findings.
 Different interest groups view this differently, of course.
 Meanwhile, as the publishing landscape changes, are academic authors, who have long abandoned claims to copyright on many of their scholarly articles (in the "public or perish" world of university faculty-making), less docile about publishing rights, with tenured faculty positions scarcer and scarcer?
-This round-up of relevant pieces starts with a possible break in the pattern:
+This round-up of relevant pieces starts with possible breaks in the pattern:

 • A New Kind of ‘Big Deal’ for Elsevier (Lindsay McKenzie, Inside Higher Ed, 11-22-19) Carnegie Mellon University has signed an open-access deal with Elsevier -- the first of its kind for the publisher in the U.S. Elsevier struck a similar deal with a consortium of Norwegian research institutions earlier this year.